 Customizations provided by the TEI community

 Below are customizations that have been created by members of the TEI community.
-Note that some are for P4, a previous major version of the TEI Guidelines that is no longer supported by the TEI Consortium.

 To have your customization listed, please contact firstname.lastname@example.org.